Euro jumps on Franco-German proposal for EU fund, joint debt

 Stronger appetite for risk also weighed on the dollar as investors took heart from U.S. Federal Reserve Chairman Jerome Powell’s willingness to print more dollars and extend the monetary stimulus to fight the coronavirus economic crisis..

 Sterling climbed off eight-week lows against the dollar as broad dollar weakness helped the currency shrug off talk of negative interest rates from the Bank of England and a stalemate in Brexit negotiations.
-The pound was last 0.73% against the greenback.
+The pound was last up 0.74% against the greenback.

 Reporting by Saqib Iqbal Ahmed; Additional by Sujata Rao and Julien Ponthus in London; Editing by Nick Zieminski